-- A. Students need to make application for admission to the professional program in teacher education prior to taking courses in education. - Students should make application for admission by the end of their sophomore year in college.
-Transfer students should make application prior to registering for their first trimester of courses at Carey. - All students must be formally admitted before they will be permitted to take more than six hours (secondary majors and career and technical education majors) or nine hours (elementary majors) of 300 level education courses.
-A student who has not been admitted will not be permitted to take 400 level education courses.

-- 3. EDU 300 and 300.1 and EDU 372 must be taken in the first nine hours of teacher education course work. - B. All applications for admission will be processed by the School of Education faculty.
-A file will be maintained on each student. - C. Students who make proper application will be admitted to teacher education when they meet these requirements for Transition Point One (admission/core): - Achieve and maintain an overall grade-point average of 2.75 or better on the teacher education liberal arts core as defined in the Teacher Education Handbook. - Achieve the required score on PRAXIS I (Pre-Professional Skills Test) which includes all subtests (Reading, Writing, Mathematics).
+- 3. All students must purchase liability insurance from one of the following professional organizations: American Federation of Teachers, Mississippi Association of Educators), or Mississippi Professional Educators. - 4.
+TK20 is the School of Education's electronic portfolio.
+All students must have a TK20 (tk20.wmcarey.edu) account. - 5.
+All students must be formally admitted before they will be permitted to take more than six hours (secondary majors and career and technical education majors) or nine hours (elementary majors) of 300 level education courses.
+A student who has not been admitted will not be permitted to take 400 level education courses. - EDU 300 and 300.1 and EDU 372 must be taken in the first nine hours of teacher education course work. - B. All applications for admission will be processed by the School of Education faculty.
+A file will be maintained on each student. - C. Students who make proper application will be admitted to teacher education when they meet these requirements for Transition Point One (admission/core): - Achieve and maintain an overall grade-point average of 2.75 or better on the teacher education liberal arts core as defined in the Teacher Education Handbook. - 2.
+Achieve the required score on PRAXIS I (Pre-Professional Skills Test) which includes all subtests (Reading, Writing, Mathematics).
 The required score is set by the Mississippi Department of Education.
 A student may also meet these tests' requirements with a score of 21 or better on the ACT with no score below an 18 on any subtest. - 3.
 Achieve a grade of C or better in English 101 and 102.
 (Students who have earned a D in English 101 and 102 may be conditionally admitted to the professional program in teacher education.
 However, they must remove the condition by rescheduling English 101 and/or 102 and earning a grade of C or better the following regular trimester or summer session they enroll at William Carey University.)